Brett-Kennedy/DataConsistencyChecker/docs/api.md

         with notebooks, for output to be spread over multiple cells, which can make viewing it simpler.
 Note though, where many tests flag patterns, in most cases only a subset of these would be useful to examine in detail, though this varies for different projects.

+## Methods to describe specific rows in terms of their patterns and exceptions

 ## get_outlier_scores
 **get_outlier_scores**()